SmartMonsters

 Plural.
 Multiple or collective organisms: flights of birds, schools of fish, reefs of coral.
 When plurals are referenced by the game system the pronouns used are "they", "them", "their", and "themselves".

 Random.
 Shifts between characteristics common to both polar genders, from one moment to the next.
-When randoms are referenced by the game system the pronouns used are either "she" or "he", "her" or "him", "hers" or "his", "herself" or "himself", and these could change from reference to reference.
+When randoms are referenced by the game system the pronouns used are either "she" or "he", "her" or "him", "hers" or "his", "herself" or "himself", and these change from reference to reference.

 Spivak.
 A third gender alternative; or, perhaps, the absence of gender in the common sense.
 When spivaks are referenced by the game system the pronouns used are "e", "em", "eir", "eirs", and "emself".

 Back to the FAQ index.
+Not yet a member?
+Get started today!